ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

 Here, binary heaps is the only implementation suggested.
-This can be extended to other implementations by adding one functor per each (e.g., `Heap.Leftist`, `Heap.Binomial`, `Heap.Fibonacci`, etc.).
+This can be extended to other implementations by adding one functor per each, e.g., `Heap.Leftist`, `Heap.Binomial`, `Heap.Fibonacci`, etc.

 <!--

+TODO: Create this section

+When several implementations of the same interface are needed at runtime, functors allow sharing of their common parts.

 ## Multiple Implementation of the Same Signature.